uiucseclab/screenspy/README.md

-Introduction:
+## Introduction:

-ScreenSpy is cross-platform spyware that runs on MacOSX, Windows and Linux.
+ScreenSpy is a tool written for the University of Illinois Computer Security Lab.
+It is cross-platform malware that runs on MacOSX, Windows and Linux.
 Once started, the tool will record a user's screen and send images to a control server.
 An attacker can connect to the control server to see infected user's activities in real time.

-Architecture:
+## Architecture:

 The tool is written in a cross platform language and only uses standard libraries to allow maximum portability.

 It uses a publicly available cloud server (eg: Amazon AWS) to enable the infected machine and attacker to operate on different networks with the central server acting as a point of contact.
-In other words, as long as both attacker and infected machine have access to Internet, they will be able to share screenshots.

 The tool also handles network outages gracefully.
 If the connection is dropped for whatever reason, the tool will attempt to reconnect after a well defined time interval.

-Usage:
+## Usage:

 The control server needs to be installed on a globally accessible VM, such as Amazon AWS.
 It listens on port 8080 for incoming connections from infected clients and on port 8081 for incoming connections from the attacker.